 ETESEVIMAB (e tes e vi mab) is a monoclonal antibody.
 It is used with another monoclonal antibody to treat COVID-19 in patients who are not hospitalized.
+It is also used to reduce the risk of getting COVID-19.
 It is for patients at risk of getting severe symptoms of COVID-19.
 It may decrease the risk of developing severe symptoms of COVID-19.
 It may also decrease the chance of going to the hospital.
-This medicine is not approved by the FDA.
-The FDA has authorized emergency use of this medicine during the COVID-19 pandemic.
+This medication is not approved by the FDA.
+The FDA has authorized emergency use of this medication during the COVID-19 pandemic.

-This medicine is for infusion into a vein.
-It is given by a health care professional in a clinic setting.
+This medication is for infusion into a vein.
+It is given by your care team in a clinic setting.

-This drug is given in a clinic and will not be stored at home.
+This medication is given in a clinic and will not be stored at home.

 They need to know if you have any of these conditions: